Johnson County KS · Car Detailing Guide

 Everything except a few specific areas.
 The full list of what I steam clean on every interior:

-- Carpets and floor mats — pre-treat with Carpet Bomber enzyme cleaner, then steam, then extract with RIDGID shop vac.
+- Carpets and floor mats, pre-treat with Carpet Bomber enzyme cleaner, then steam, then extract with RIDGID shop vac.
 The combination removes embedded contamination that neither product alone would touch.

-- Fabric seats — steam loosens the contamination, shop vac extracts it.
-Seat bolsters and seams get special attention — that's where body oil concentrates.
+- Fabric seats, steam loosens the contamination, shop vac extracts it.
+Seat bolsters and seams get special attention, that's where body oil concentrates.

-- Door panels — plastics, fabric inserts, storage pockets, speaker grilles.
+- Door panels, plastics, fabric inserts, storage pockets, speaker grilles.
 The speaker grilles on luxury vehicles accumulate visible dust and grime that a cloth can't reach.
 The steam wand with the right attachment clears it.

-- Dashboard and hard plastics — steam lifts every ridge and textured surface that a cloth skips over.
+- Dashboard and hard plastics, steam lifts every ridge and textured surface that a cloth skips over.
 The difference between a steam-cleaned textured dash and a wiped-down one is visible under any light.

-- Center console — cup holders, coin trays, the crevices around the shifter.
+- Center console, cup holders, coin trays, the crevices around the shifter.
 These accumulate sticky residue that nothing removes as cleanly as steam.

-- Seat tracks and door sills — the areas most professionals skip.
+- Seat tracks and door sills, the areas most professionals skip.
 Dirt and salt accumulate in seat adjustment tracks and door sills.
 I steam them on every detail.

-- Headliner — careful, low-moisture application.
+- Headliner, careful, low-moisture application.
 The headliner is the most delicate surface in any interior.
 Done wrong, you can loosen the adhesive.
 Done right, steam lifts the yellow discoloration near sunroofs and reduces odor absorption from years of use.

 What I don't steam: active electronics, open USB ports, and screens.
 Common sense keeps those areas dry.
-The steam wand stays 6 to 12 inches away from anything with exposed circuitry.
-Everything else in the cabin is a candidate.

 The Specific Machine: McCulloch MC1385